thakursaurabh1998/quartz/content/posts/path-to-gsoc.md

 ---
 title: Path to Google Summer of Code
 description: I will explain what all I did to get to the GSoC '19
-cover: blog-content/gsoc200.png
+cover: blog-content/preview/gsoc200.png
 date: 2020-02-08
 tags:
   - OSS
   - Development
 ---
 Google <a target="_blank" rel="noreferrer" href="https://summerofcode.withgoogle.com/">Summer of Code</a> is a global program focused on bringing more student developers into open-source software development.
 Students work with organizations on various projects which they like.
-Open-source software is <strong>everywhere</strong>, even if you aren't aware but you are using OSS in some way or another. <a target="_blank" rel="noreferrer" href="https://www.linux.org/">Linux</a>, <a target="_blank" rel="noreferrer" href="https://www.mozilla.org/en-US/firefox/">Firefox</a>, <a target="_blank" rel="noreferrer" href="https://wordpress.com/">Wordpress</a>, <a target="_blank" rel="noreferrer" href="https://www.videolan.org/vlc/index.html">VLC Media Player</a> and many more.
-As open-source software is free and people do open-source development out of their <i>sheer interest</i>, during Summer of Code, Google provides funds to these organizations so that they can take part and promote OSS development.
-It is a <strong>win-win</strong> for us as student developers, we get a chance to develop OSS and be part of the community.
+Open-source software is **everywhere**, even if you aren't aware but you are using OSS in some way or another. <a target="_blank" rel="noreferrer" href="https://www.linux.org/">Linux</a>, <a target="_blank" rel="noreferrer" href="https://www.mozilla.org/en-US/firefox/">Firefox</a>, <a target="_blank" rel="noreferrer" href="https://wordpress.com/">Wordpress</a>, <a target="_blank" rel="noreferrer" href="https://www.videolan.org/vlc/index.html">VLC Media Player</a> and many more.
+As open-source software is free and people do open-source development out of their _sheer interest_, during Summer of Code, Google provides funds to these organizations so that they can take part and promote OSS development.
+It is a **win-win** for us as student developers, we get a chance to develop OSS and be part of the community.

 We can take full **advantage** of this initiative to contribute to OSS.